cryfs/cryfs/README.md

 Creating .deb and .rpm packages
 -------------------------------

+It is recommended to install CryFS using packages, because that allows for an easy way to uninstall it again once you don't need it anymore.

 There are additional requirements if you want to create packages.
 They are:
  - CMake version >= 3.3
- - rpmbuild for creating .rpm package
+ - rpmbuild if you're creating a .rpm package

  1. Clone repository